 - Loading time - Second View: This loading time shows you the loading time of a visitor who visits yours site the second time.

 The values differ significantly, because browser, server or plugins your website can cache.
 The website is then loaded directly from the cache and not at all from the server itself.

 How to test the performance properly

 For example, would you like to know if RAIDBOXES your site faster, the following procedure is correct:

 - Leave your WordPress website free migrate.
-Alternatively, you can do it Migration directly with our Plugin yourself.
-After that you can test us for free.
-The moved site one is then a "one-to-one" copy of your current website on a subdomain of RAIDBOXES, e.g: "xyz.myraidbox.com".
+Alternatively, you can do the migration directly with our Plugin yourself.
+Afterwards you can test us completely free of charge.
+The moved site one is then a "one-to-one" copy of your current website on a subdomain of RAIDBOXES , e.g: "xyz.myraidbox.com".

 - Now you add your current website address webpagetest.org in one and the same second browser window the RAIDBOXES subdomain.
 In this example, the "xyz.myraidbox.de" mentioned above.

 - Compare the values TTFB, First View, Repeat View with each other, preferably relative.
 The traffic light colours at the top right show you potential for improvement.
 Should you be satisfied, simply link your domain with this hosting and you're done moving.

 You can simply enter the following in our relocation form: "Please compare performance".
 Then we will do the steps 2-3 for you and give you a evaluation after the migration .